 For example, let’s say you have a choice between two careers: medicine and arts.
 If you pursue medicine, you’ll make an annual salary of $50,000, but by pursuing arts, your annual salary would be $40,000.
 Therefore, if you pursue arts, your imputed cost or opportunity cost is $50,000.
 A firm doesn’t report these costs in its financial statements.

 These costs are initially recorded as assets but subsequently treated as expenses.
-The main examples are the purchase of an intangible asset such as patent or copyright or any other similar intellectual property.
+The main examples are the purchase of an intangible asset such as a patent, copyright, or any other similar intellectual property.

 Difference between imputed costs and capitalised costs